lvella/solmap/README.md

 To build, you need:
  - Python 3 with CFFI, for Python interface;
- - GLM library, for linear algebra.
+ - GLM library, for linear algebra;
+ - glslc command line tool, from shaderc package, to compile GLSL shaders into Vulkan's SPIR-V bytecode.

 To run, you need:
  - Python 3 with CFFI;